robwlakes/ArduinoWeatherOS/README.md

 `0 1 2 3 4 5 6 7` , and this how it is best to rearrange those bits

-`3 2 1 0 7 6 5 4` , so the first bit 0 is actually moved to the fourth position, the next bit 1 is moved to the third position, and so on, and as this wraps around, all the incoming bits are stored in new positions in the stored bytes in an array.
-It essentially reverses the place values inside each nybbles.
+`3 2 1 0 7 6 5 4` , so the first bit 0 is actually moved to the fourth position, the next bit 1 is moved to the third position, and so on, and, as this wraps around, all the incoming bits are stored in new positions in a temporary byte, and then stacked into a byte array.
+It essentially reverses the place values inside each nybble.
 This properly reflects the environmental values sampled.

 Why Oregon Scientific chose this rearrangement is best left up to them to explain, but applying this swapping of positions makes all the data in the stored bytes array so much more logical as well.
 Binary numbers are found in the correct ascending order etc.  Plus when it comes to the Checksum, it is also simpler to calculate as well.
 Take each 4 bit nybble in the data packet (excluding the checksum byte) and add them up as an 8 bit result.
 This will result in a byte that can be compared to the last byte in the packet, the checksum byte.
 The number of nybbles for  Temp/Humidity is 16, Anemometer 18, and rainfall 19 (NB rainfall Check Sum byte, is made up of nybbles 20 and 21, ie it bridges the byte boundary).